blakete/perdisco/README.md

 # Perdisco

-An open-source flashcard web app designed to help you master any subject—it's been my secret weapon for acing countless exams.
+An open-source flashcard web app designed to help you master any subject.
+It's been my secret weapon for acing countless exams. 🤫

 **Etymology** (Latin verb): *perdisco* – to learn thoroughly, to master completely, to commit to heart.